Why Quick Fundraising Ideas?

 17. House Party

-Invite supporters and their friends and family to your charitable house party, which you can fix around a certain holiday or pop culture event.
+Invite supporters and their friends and family to your charitable house party.
+You can schedule the event around a cause awareness day, holiday, or pop culture event.
 Incentivize donations by offering prizes for different levels of sponsorship, like discounted tickets to your next event or other unique party favors.

 18. Gaming for Good